-IGCSE Fieldwork Students attend a residential fieldcourse at the end of the Summer term of their Fourth year which is held after the end of year examinations.
+IGCSE Fieldwork Students attend a residential fieldcourse at the start of the Autumn term of their Fifth year (from 2018).
 The course takes place at the PGL Centre at Osmington Bay, Dorset.
 Members of the Geography Department staff are also resident during the course.

 The course is aimed directly at the subject material covered in the two years of the I.G.C.S.E. course and it is also an opportunity to consolidate work carried out during the first year of the course.
 It is an excellent opportunity for students to really immerse themselves in their Geography.

 To see more details concerning the structure of the course and to look at some of the photographs taken during the recent course please follow the links.

 Sixth Form Fieldwork Fieldwork is an integral part of geographical studies in the sixth form.
 A range of fieldwork is undertaken both on a year group basis and on an individual class basis.

 Year trips are taken to Slapton, Devon (from 2016-17) and to Calshot Spit (Upper Sixth).
 On top of this the school's location provides an ideal opportunity for class based fieldwork for coasts, rivers, services, settlement etc. All LVI 'AS' students undertake a days urban geography based in Southampton and a days coastal study based on the Dorset/Hampshire coastline.

 Local Fieldwork Local fieldwork is something which the Department is very keen to promote at all levels within the School.
 This work really falls into two categories:

 A. Fieldwork undertaken during class time

 Whilst we are always keen to minimize the 'disruption' to colleagues in other Departments, it is possible to get students out during class time.
 Students can see a great deal in a double period, particularly with respect to the Human Geography of Southampton.
 Industry; housing; the structure of the CBD and the rural-urban fringe are all elements which lend themselves to such fieldwork.

 B. Fieldwork which is carried out at other times